Dear Swimmers -

 The finish is a land finish.
-Cross the line and stay in order as you cross.
 The event is chip-timed.

 About your chip – these are disposable foam bracelets that you will affix around your ankle.
 You do not need to turn them in.

-Proceed to the enclosed public beach for cool-down, if you wish, which is right next to the finish chute.
+If desired, proceed to the enclosed public beach for cool-down, which is right next to the finish chute.
 Cooling-down on the race course is not allowed.

 Lifeguards, kayakers and event motorboats will be on the course with rescue tubes or noodles and two-way radios.

 If you need assistance during the swim, raise your arm and signal the nearest kayaker.
 Do not hang on to a kayak unless instructed to do so as this may capsize the kayak.
 The kayaker may hand you a noodle to hang on to and float until you are rested and ready to proceed again.
 Forward movement with the noodle will result in disqualification.
-An EMT unit and lifeguards trained in first aid and CPR will be on site if you require medical assistance.
+An EMT unit and lifeguards trained in first aid and CPR will be on site if medical assistance is required.